scheff173/NoGL3dDemo/README.md

 - point lights.

 For now, I ignored this.
-I got the impression that the absence of these things covers quite good the weakness of Gouraud shading.
+I got the impression that the absence of these things hides quite good the weakness of Gouraud shading.

 ## Rasterizer